Skip to main content

 The Promotores program extends the ability of the Application Workers and Health Educators on the Access and Outreach team, as the promotores have a unique ability to reach into their networks of friends, family, neighbors and deliver information from a trusted source.
 Although many of our staff is bilingual and bicultural, their education level and the fact that they are government employees can sometimes create additional barriers for segments of the community.

-Successful models in Access & Outreach
+Successful models in Access and Outreach

 • Breast cancer education and screening for Latinas

-The Access & Outreach team operates from an integrated model, offering brief health education contacts within the context of outreach around access to health care and eligibility assistance.
+The Access and Outreach team operates from an integrated model, offering brief health education contacts within the context of outreach around access to health care and eligibility assistance.
 The Promotora project (funded by the Susan G. Komen Foundation) was designed to bring together both elements.
 In addition, health navigators (Promotoras) are connected and trained by our Health Specialist and Health Educator.
 These individuals already act as advocates, are knowledgeable of the system, availability of benefits, and how to problem solve issues related to coverage by Medicaid, Basic Health and citizenship issues.

 • Children's Health Initiative